Situational Leadership® is a registered trademark of the Center for Leadership Studies.

 However, others believe that people who practice servant leadership can find themselves "left behind" by other leaders, particularly in competitive situations.

-This leadership style also takes time to apply correctly: it's ill-suited to situations where you have to make quick decisions or meet tight deadlines.
+This style also takes time to apply correctly: it's ill-suited to situations where you have to make quick decisions or meet tight deadlines.

-This leadership style starts with the idea that team members agree to obey their leader when they accept a job.
+This style starts with the idea that team members agree to obey their leader when they accept a job.
 The "transaction" usually involves the organization paying team members in return for their effort and compliance on a short-term task.
 The leader has a right to "punish" team members if their work doesn't meet an appropriate standard.